nwnichols02/coding-test-webdev-1/README.md

 ### React

 Implement your solution using React.
-If you know TypeScript, you can incorporate it, its use is not a requirement.
+If you know TypeScript, you can incorporate it, but its use is not a requirement and there is no penalty for not using TypeScript.

 Include any packages, snippets, libraries, etc. that you want.
 Meet the functional requirements first (tabular display, detail display, sort order, date conversions, hyperlinks to open new tabs, etc.).
-Refine the design if you have time.
+Refine your UI design depnding on your available time.

 ### Tabular Display of Data

 Render the links data in a table.
 The table should have column headers.
-Include the following columns in this order (left to right): Published, Title, Source, SourceTye, URL.
+Include the following columns in this order (left to right): Published, Title, Source, SourceType, URL.

 The data property *Publishedts* is a Unix Epoch UTC timestamp in **seconds**.
 Convert it to browser (user's) local time and display as a user-friendly date-time string.

-Sort the data by Published timestamp, oldest to newest.
+Sort the data by Published timestamp, oldest at the top of the table, to newest at the bottom.
 Do not assume the API will return data pre-sorted.

-Clicking on the URL should open the video in a seaparate browser tab or window.
+Clicking on the URL should open the video in a separate browser tab (or window).

 NOTE: The *ID* property is an internal identifier and can be relied on to be unique per link item.